woistkeller/eightyfour/README.md

 - [x] Find more bugs to put here :D (it didn't even take too long)
 - [x] The volume is reset to 0.5 each time the song is played

-We are doing very well, hum
+> We are doing very well, hum

-**If you wanna help**
+### **If you wanna help**

 Keep this in mind: to understand the folders, just think like that of the actual project.
 The folders are related to the real nest, like in the app.
 I thought it was the easiest way to have a good understanding of the code.
 Now, they just look kind of weird.
 But putting them in a single folder doesn't look very good to me, even more so when multiple components.

 Everything follows its respective documentation.
 You will find the Redux stuff in `src/app`, and its "slices" in `src/features`.
 The RTK api is in `src/app/api`.

+#### **How to run**
+This project is connect to a external backend created by, avaiable in this [link](https://github.com/vonweinkeller/eightyfourserver).
+You can download it and run in your computer, having so, a enterily local environment(both are open source and free to use as your wish).

 I made for each part of the project, a different file for the api.
 I wouldn't do that again 😅.
+But I think this way a little bit more organised.